DapfiDuck/KarmaGrapher/README.md

 # KarmaGrapher

 Gets the Karma and the upvote percentage of a given Reddit posts in a time interval and puts it in a csv file, so one can take it to excel and make graphs from it.
+Why you ask?
+Just because.

 ## Commitment Guidelines
 - Commits should be useful and additive to the project.